piotrmoskala/flutter_members_widget/README.md

 }
 ```

-for example let's create an User:
+for example let's create an User data class:

 ``` dart
 class User with MemberMixin {